Environmental Health

 ServSafe® Food Protection Manager Certification Course

 The National Restaurant Association allows an examinee to take the Serve Safe Food Protection Manager Exam twice within a 30-day period, if necessary.
 If three attempts are required, the examinee must wait at least 60 days from their last attempt.
 No more than four attempts are allowed in a 12-month period.
-The next re-test will be Thursday, October 26th.
-Please complete the form below if interested in taking the exam.

 Please contact the Environmental Health Office at the Columbus Department of Public Health at 706-321-6170 if you have questions regarding the ServSafe® Program.
 ServSafe® is a registered trademark of the National Restaurant Association Educational Foundation, and used under license by National Restaurant Association Solutions, LLC.